All Episodes

 There's any number of ways a caller can make the host look good.

-But it does not mean praise and compliments, because anybody could do that.
+But it does not mean praise and compliments because anybody could do that.

-Uh and that's that's not what it uh what it means.
+And that's not what it means.

-One of the things I think that callers do not know, and I'm I'm picking this up because of what callers say, increasingly, a number of callers are saying, as I was telling your screener.
+One of the things I think that callers do not know, and I'm picking this up because of what callers say, increasingly, a number of callers are saying, as I was telling your screener.

-Folks, you need to know I do not talk to the screener about your call.
+Folks, you need to know, I do not talk to the screener about your call.

 He does not tell me what you said.